microsoft/vscode-docs/docs/remote/containers.md

 ![Dev config file reopen notification](images/containers/dev-container-reopen-prompt.png)

-Beyond the advantages of having your team use a consistent environment and tool-chain, this also makes it easier for new contributors or team members to get productive quickly.
+Beyond the advantages of having your team use a consistent environment and tool-chain, this also makes it easier for new contributors or team members to be productive quickly.
 First-time contributors will require less guidance and hit fewer issues related to environment setup.

 ## Attaching to running containers

-VS Code supports two ways for interacting with containers.
-One is to configure a folder you open to always run inside of a container.
-While this can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running container.
+While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running container.

 > **Note:** Alpine Linux and Windows based containers are not currently supported.